San7o/tenno-tl/README.md

 # tenno template library

-This library aims to be a replacement for some functionalities of the STL for c++17/20/23, improving on security and parallelism.
-You can expect all the functionalities to behave like STL.
+Tenno is a standard library implementations following the C++23 standard, compatible with C++17 language onwards, improving on security and parallelism.
+You can expect most of the functionalities to behave like STL.

 ## Design goals
 - **exceptions are NEVER thrown**, instead values are returned as `optional` or `expected`